tebl/BulkyModem/documentation/setting_it_up.md

 This gives you a listing of the relevant options, the following command is the part that is capitalized.
 So in order to configure *WiFi* you would send "*wifi*", then - once it responds with list of seen wireless networks you point one out using the digit in front of it.
 Note that the ESP8266 only supports 2.4 Ghz wireless networks, so those are the only ones that you'd see.
 Just follow the prompts and it should make sense.

 The *BulkyModem* uses flow control, and so from the configuration menu (*at+config* in case you already forgot) we would use the command *FLOW* and set it to *"rtscts"*.
 Except we can't do that here because the module itself can't use those signals, and if you were to enter it you would only lock yourself out until it is reset again.
 So don't do that yet.
 Instead just hit *enter* to exit out of the menu, send *y* to save your network details.
 For the rest you need to connect it up using something that supports the RTS/CTS.
-Ideally a [modern systems](https://github.com/tebl/BulkyModem/blob/main/documentation/getting_started_modern.md) connected to the modem via a USB to RS-232 adapter.
+Ideally a [modern systems](https://github.com/tebl/BulkyModem/blob/main/documentation/getting_started_modern.md) connected to the modem via a suitable *USB to RS-232*-adapter.

 ## 1.3> Plugging it in
 Your *BulkyModem* can be powered up using any good quality 5V DC center positive PSU with a 2.1mm x 5.5mm barrel connector, but note that while a USB-cable going to the ESP8266 may work - you won't get the joy of using the ON/OFF button.